Lump on Labia: 11 Common Causes (& How to Treat)

 This type of cyst is benign and is caused by an obstruction in the sebaceous gland.
 It is characterized by a build-up of sebum under the skin, and is generally not associated with symptoms.
 However, when the cyst becomes inflamed, you may notice pain, increased heat in the area, sensitivity or redness.

-What to do: Specific treatment is generally not necessary, especially when the cyst is small.
+How to treat: Specific treatment is generally not necessary, especially when the cyst is small.
 The gynecologist may recommend the application of a warm compress for 15 minutes on the site 3 times a day, or surgical removal for aesthetic reasons.
 If the cyst becomes inflamed or infected, the doctor may drain it and prescribe antibiotics.

 8. Vulvar varicose veins